PEOPLE WITH DISABILITIES

 What positions are we offering?

-At IKEA, we want to know you better, and find out your needs and expectations.
-We want you to integrate well with the IKEA team.
-Come and apply what you already know — and don’t be afraid to try something new and broaden your horizons.
-You can work in sales, run the register, apply your know-how in customer service, the restaurant or administration.
-We can adapt the length of your workday and adapt to your work tempo.
-We’d love to discuss which job would suit you, so that you’ll enjoy your work.
+At IKEA, we want to better understand what you need and what your expectations are.
+We want you to integrate well into the team and into IKEA.
+Come apply what you already know, or don’t be afraid to try something new and develop your talent.
+You can be involved in sales, work at the cash registers, work in customer service, in a restaurant or in administration.
+We can adjust the length of working hours and adapt to your work pace.
+We will be happy to advise you on which job would be suitable for you according to its physical and mental demands, so that it is fun and suits you.

 Current vacancies also suitable for people with disabilities